 A limited company that wants to invest in a property will not be able to take out a normal residential mortgage.
 Instead, you'll need to look at special buy to let mortgages for limited companies.

 What’s more, if you are an individual who wishes to invest in a buy to let property, you could consider setting up a limited company or special purpose vehicle (SPV) to buy it through, as this can be more tax efficient than doing so in your own name.

-Around a quarter of BTL mortgages can be used for buying property through a limited company.
-The rest can only be used for investing in property in your own name.
+Around a quarter of BTL mortgages are limited company BTL mortgages.
+The rest of BTL mortgages can only be used for investing in property in your own name.

-How do business buy to let mortgages work?
+How does a buy to let mortgage for limited company work?

-After setting up a property company for buy to let, you pay money into the company, which is used as a deposit on properties you buy.
-The rest of the purchase price can be covered by a mortgage.
+After setting up a buy to let limited company, you pay money into the company.
+This is used as a deposit on properties you buy and the rest of the purchase price will be covered by a ltd company buy to let mortgage.

-Tax when you buy to let through a limited company
+Tax when buying a property through a limited company

-If you invest in buy to let property in your own name, you have to pay:
+In contrast, if you invest in a buy to let property in your own name, you will have to pay:

 Capital gains tax if you make a profit when you sell the property